SEASON 2019, THE DANCERS

-Handpicked from companies across the US and abroad, this was last summer's amazing roster of company dancers.
+Handpicked from companies across the US and abroad, our company dancers never disappoint.
+Listed in order of seniority, check out this season’s amazing roster of artists.

-Samantha Griffin (Second Season) Originally from Winston-Salem, North Carolina, Samantha received her preliminary training at University of North Carolina School of the Arts, then continued to dance as an apprentice with Charlotte Ballet before joining the Cincinnati Ballet in 2015.
+Samantha Griffin (Second Season) Originally from Winston-Salem, North Carolina, Samantha received her preliminary training at University of North Carolina School of the Arts.
+After graduating from UNCSA, Griffin then continued to dance with The Charlotte Ballet before joining The Cincinnati Ballet in 2015.
+She was promoted to Corps de Ballet for the 2017-2018 season.
 Since she has been with Cincinnati Ballet she has enjoyed dancing roles in Ohad Naharin's Minus 16, Balanchine’s Four Temperaments, Dark Angel in Balanchine’s Serenade, Tall girl in Balanchine’s Rubies, Nicolo Fonte’s Carmina Burana and Garrett Smith’s Facades.
+Griffin was also recently recognized as one of 2018’s Stars of the Corps in October’s issue of Pointe Magazine.
+One of the things she enjoys most about working with Cincinnati Ballet is that she has the opportunity to perform soloist roles in a variety of classical and contemporary repertoire.

 Emma McGirr (Second Season) Originally from Ohio, Emma began her training at the Schrader Youth Ballet.
 Graduating with a BFA in dance with a ballet emphasis from the University of Cincinnati’s College-Conservatory of Music., she has danced with the Louisville Ballet and the Eugene Ballet, and just finished her 4th season with Nevada Ballet Theatre.
 Principal roles have included works by Balanchine, Clara in James Canfield’s The Nutcracker, Tinkerbell in Jorden Morris' Peter Pan, Beauty in Lew Christensen’s Beauty and the Beast, and the title role in the world premiere of James Canfield and Tara Foy's Cinderella.
 She has enjoyed dancing works by Adam Hougland, Gerald Arpino and Paul Taylor.
 Emma has performed in collaboration with Cirque du Soleil in A Choreographer’s Showcase at the Mystère Theater and with the unique performance group #instaballet in which audience members help choreograph a ballet in real time with the dancers.